 - Identify customers who fit your profile by analyzing it through your existing customer potential.

 - Re-earn by analyzing your customers who are no longer shopping from you

 - Conduct a two-way communication process.
 You can identify customers’ reactions and develop new products based on the reactions you receive.

-- Communicate by learning customers who fit your profile through the information you can see data about the database and customers of other businesses.
+- Communicate by learning about customers who fit your profile; through the information, you can see data about the database and customers of other businesses.

 - Maintain the position of your brand and make it stronger.

 - Pre-determine your customers’ needs and develop your strategy accordingly.